NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Implementation
 ~~~~~~~~~~~~~~

-NeMo's implementation of PP leverages functionalities from Megatron-core.
+NeMo's implementation of PP leverages functionalities from Megatron Core.
 For a practical example of how PP is implemented within transformer blocks in NeMo, you can inspect the following codebase: `Megatron-LM Transformer Block <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/transformer_block.py>`_.

-For more detailed API usage and configurations related to PP, visit the `Megatron-core Developer Guide <https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/tensor_parallel.html>`_.
+For more detailed API usage and configurations related to PP, visit the `Megatron Core Developer Guide <https://docs.nvidia.com/Megatron Core/developer-guide/latest/api-guide/tensor_parallel.html>`_.

 Sequence Parallelism
 ^^^^^^^^^^^^^^^^^^^^